IJN Mikasa – a naval hero’s museum

 - Mikasa Park has cherry blossoms in spring

 And one more thing before I forget!
-Are you into World of Warships?
-That might be another reason to visit Mikasa.
-Mikasa is one of the battleships featured in the game!
+Here is another reason to visit the ship.
+Are you into the World of Warships computer game?
+Mikasa is one of the battleships featured in it!
+Isn’t that cool?

 For other military-related articles, look at: